 - $15,000 per accident

-- Higher limits are available, which varies by insurer
+- Higher limits are available, but vary by insurer

-- Other properties that are damaged in the accident (buildings, fences, etc)
+- Other property that is damaged in the accident (buildings, fences, etc.)

 Uninsured/underinsured motorist bodily injury (UM/UIMBI) requirement